 Be sure your child gets plenty of rest and eats healthy meals.
 A nutritious diet full of fresh fruits and vegetables helps the body fight infection.

-Check with your healthcare provider before using any prescription or over-the-counter medications that haven’t been prescribed.
-Do not give your child cough syrup.
+Check with your child’s healthcare provider before using any prescription or over-the-counter medicines that haven’t been prescribed.
+Don’t give your child cough syrup.
 It won’t help and may be harmful.

 Be sure your child goes to all follow-up exams.
-These help ensure that the medication is working and your child is getting better.
+These help ensure that the medicine is working and your child is getting better.

 To help keep others safe: